Dept. of Biomedical Informatics, Emory Universitybusiness

-Biomedical Informatics (BMI) is an interdisciplinary field that studies and pursues the effective use of biomedical data, information and knowledge for scientific inquiry, problem solving and decision making, driven by efforts to improve human health.
+Biomedical Informatics (BMI) is a multidisciplinary field that studies and pursues the effective use of biomedical and clinical data, through novel computational approaches, driven by efforts to improve diagnosis, clinical care, and human health.

 The BMI department is working in the area of Big Data Analytics for Healthcare.
 We use our expertise in computer science and informatics by developing various enabling tools, technologies, and algorithms to solve specific biomedical and clinical applications.
 And in doing so help advance our understanding of disease and treatment, and also develop useful software and applications.

 Members of the department work in a variety of areas that go from healthcare middleware such as security, cloud computing, high end computing and metadata management, to clinical information systems, clinically oriented image analysis and biomedical knowledge modeling.
 The driving applications for the various ongoing projects include cancer research, organ transplant, HIV, medical imaging, radiation therapy, and clinical data analytics.

 All development work that is undertaken by the department is free and open-source.

 - A Timeline Viewer of Patient Medical Records In this project, we will examine novel ways to create an environment to display a patient's medical records and medical history.
 Currently patient medical records are resemble ugly reciepts straight from the 80s.
 In this project, we will help develop a timeline view (as in facebook timeline) of a patients complete medical history.
 When completed, it should allow a patient to see their entire medical history as a timeline with medications, treatments etc.